junebloom/scrawlgraph/README.md

 ### Analysis

 This has the secondary effect of making it possible to analyze the graph more richly, for example, we can traverse the edges in a path to determine every city that a particular road runs through, or to find neighboring cities.
-Without additional indexing, these kinds of operations could be somewhat expensive, but the point is that the information necessary to create such indexes exists in the graph.
+Without additional indexing, these kinds of operations may be somewhat expensive, but the point is that the information necessary to create such indexes exists in the first place.

 ### Simplicity